 The drawback of this approach for complex enemies is that the most of the behaviour is embedded in the movement class, making it difficult to share only parts of the behaviour between enemies.
 For example you might want many enemies to detect and shoot at the character in a similar way, even though they move in many different ways (fly, run, walk, swim, etc).

 Instead of having one movement the AI Enemy has a MovementDistributor which associates different enemy states with many different movements.
 The enemies state is decided by an EnemyAI component which picks an enemy state based on its own logic (for example an enemy AI might change to the shooting state when a Character is close by).

 This pattern allows you to create reusable AI components and reusable movement components which you can combine to create new enemies.

 The drawback of this approach is that it can be more complex to configure and debug your enemies.
-The following diagram might help you better understand the control flow of an AI Enemy:

 Tip: The Enemy class also provides a debugging view which can help with this.

 Most of the sample use the AI Enemy pattern so that their component parts can be easily reused in your own games but this does not mean you need use this pattern.